enkidevs/curriculum/lua/roblox-studio/basic-modelling-i/adding-objects.md

 ## Practice

-To add simple shapes other than rectangles, the easiest way is to ???
+To add simple shapes other than rectangles, the easiest way is to... ???

-- open the dropdown menu below the part button
+- Open the dropdown menu below the part button
-- create your own shapes through modelling programs such as blender
+- Create your own shapes through modelling programs such as blender
-- take them from the toolbox
+- Take them from the toolbox
-- script their shape
+- Script their shape

 ---

 ## Revision

-To change the shape of a part you already placed, you must ???
+To change the shape of a part you already placed, you must... ???

-- access and change the shape property
+- Access and change the shape property
-- you cannot change the shape of a part already placed
+- You cannot change the shape of a part already placed
-- reshape it using modelling programs
+- Reshape it using modelling programs